-- Thornhill Primary recognises that some learners are more vulnerable online due to a range of factors.
-This may include, but is not limited to, children looked after (CLA) or children with a social worker (CIN), children with Special Educational Needs and Disabilities (SEND) or mental health needs, children with English as an additional language (EAL) and children experiencing trauma or loss. - Thornhill Primary will ensure that differentiated and ability appropriate online safety education, access and support is provided to vulnerable learners. - When implementing an appropriate online safety policy and curriculum Thornhill Primary will seek input from specialist staff as appropriate, including the SENCO, Child in Care, CIN and Designated Teacher.
+- We recognise that some learners are more vulnerable online due to a range of factors.
+This may include, but is not limited to, children looked after (CLA) or children with a social worker (CIN), children with Special Educational Needs and Disabilities (SEND) or mental health needs, children with English as an additional language (EAL) and children experiencing trauma or loss. - We will ensure that differentiated and ability appropriate online safety education, access and support is provided to vulnerable learners.

+• When implementing an appropriate online safety policy and curriculum, we will seek input from specialist staff as appropriate, including the SENCO, CLA & CIN Designated Teacher.